MelleStarke/summaries/LiP/README.md

 ## Evolution of language

 - Broca’s area was likely already present 2 million years ago
 - We’ve had fundamental speech apparatus structures for 60.000 years
 - The shapes of our tongues, mouths and throats allows us to make many different sounds but also gives us too many teeth and an increased risk of choking
 - **Two theories** of evolution of language:

-- - **Discontinuous**: language arose suddenly and spread quickly due to evolutionary advantages and passing the ability to offspring.
+  - Discontinuous**: language arose suddenly and spread quickly due to evolutionary advantages and passing the ability to offspring.
   - **Continuous**: gradual co-evolution of language and other human capabilities.
 - **Theory** on why **communication** was beneficial for evolution:

-- - Internal representation of the world proved to be a huge advantage in protecting the body.
+  - Internal representation of the world proved to be a huge advantage in protecting the body.